GabrielTrier/ece-devops-trier-malloi/README.md

     kubectl apply -f service.yaml
     kubectl apply -f persistentvolume.yaml
     kubectl apply -f persistentvolumeclaim.yaml
+## 6. Istio

+## 7. Monitoring with Prometheus and Grafana

+Navigate to the k8 folder to apply all files (just like in section 5) aswell as the `servicemonitor.yaml`:
+    kubectl apply -f servicemonitor.yaml

+To access prometheus on the web: `kubectl port-forward service/prometheus-server 9090:80` .

+Then, you can access the Prometheus dashboard at http://localhost:9090.

+To access Grafana on the web: `kubectl port-forward service/grafana 3000:80`

+Then, you can access the Grafana dashboard at http://localhost:3000.

+In order to test make sure that Grafana and Pormetheus are installed on your k8s clusters.
  ## Links
 - Docker hub link: https://hub.docker.com/r/gabrieltrier/userapi
 - Microsoft Azure acces point: https://devopstriermalloiheimburger.azurewebsites.net/